hivelocity/onfido-sdk-ui/README.md

 Need to change poa variable names from proof_address to credit_card.
-If you happened to get any error with "split of undefined " is more likely do with image blob, look there. uploadDocToCore is used to upload all the documents.
+If you happened to get any error with "split of undefined " is more likely do with image blob, look there. uploadDocToCore is used to upload all the documents. crossDevice folder is where we check if the document has been uploaded and move to the next step.

+all calls to core are made with coreRequest.
 # Onfido SDK UI Layer

 [![Build Status](https://travis-ci.org/onfido/velocity-sdk-ui.svg?branch=master)](https://travis-ci.org/onfido/velocity-sdk-ui)